-Introduction to Medical Careers is designed to provide students with a comprehensive overview of the career opportunities available in the health care industry.
+Introduction to Medical Careers provides students with a comprehensive overview of the career opportunities available in the health care industry.
 Students gain an understanding of the academic and technical aptitudes, as well as the professionalism, needed to work in a health related occupation.
 An in depth study of the legal and ethical issues unique to the medical profession along with instruction in safety and body mechanics, OSHA regulations, communication procedures, human development, and infection control are essential to the course.
 Visits to health care organizations and instruction from health science and medical professionals supplement course content.
-Students are expected to participate in job shadowing experiences as they become available.
+The expectation is that students participate in job shadowing experiences as they become available.

-Medical Terminology & Procedures I - Course #650
+Medical Terminology and Procedures I - Course #650

-Prerequisite: Completed Biology I Grades 11 or 12 1 credit 5 pds/wk
+Prerequisite: Completed Biology I 1 credit Grades 11 or 12 5 pds/wk

 Medical Terminology and Procedures I is an introduction to the essential practices relevant to every career pathway in the Health Care industry.
 Topics include medical terminology, aseptic techniques, infection control, body mechanics, body structure and function, exercise and activity, fluids and nutrition, skin care, vital signs and rehabilitation.
 Instruction involves theory and clinical practice within the classroom laboratory.
 Students complete the first aid, CPR and AED certifications.
 Visits to area health care settings and instruction from medical professional's supplement course content.
-Students are expected to participate in job shadowing experiences as they become available.
+The expectation is that students participate in job shadowing experiences as they become available.

-Medical Terminology & Procedures II - Course #651
+Medical Terminology and Procedures II - Course #651

-Prerequisites: Medical Terminology & Procedures I and Honors Anatomy & Physiology Grade 12
+Prerequisites: Medical Terminology & Procedures I and

+Honors Anatomy & Physiology

+Grade 12

 Medical Terminology and Procedures II is a continuation of the essential practices relevant to every career pathway in the medical profession.
 Students use the skills learned in the level one course to advance their understanding of medical terminology and essential procedures.
 Greater in depth knowledge is gained in the areas of rehabilitative medicine (physical therapy, occupational therapy, athletic training, nutrition, exercise science, and personal training).
-Students will complete the NASM program (National Academy of Sports Medicine) to earn certification as a personal trainer.
-Students who are interested in completing the NASM personal trainer test will need to pay all costs associated with the test.

-Rehab Aide Lab Intern-Course #656
+Health Career Lab Intern-Course #656

-Prerequisites: Teacher Approval; concurrently enrolled in Medical Terminology and Procedures II Grade 12
+Prerequisites: Teacher Approval; concurrently enrolled in Medical Terminology and Procedures II 1 credit Grade 12 5 pds/wk

-Students who are currently enrolled in Medical Terminology and Procedures 2 may participate as a lab intern.
+Students who are in Medical Terminology and Procedures II may participate as a lab intern.
 Students will be responsible for assisting the instructor with hands on skills in a Medical Terminology and Procedures I course.
 Students will be required to possess and demonstrate soft skills along with the hard skills of a health care professional.
 Students will be required to maintain a journal and log of their experiences.
 They will provide support with demonstrations and lab preparations for lower level students.
 Students will prepare and deliver a lecture/project on a topic related to current course content each marking period.
 Student lab interns will also assist with and create exam review materials for students of the Medical Terminology and Procedures I course.